PaulSweeney89/P-S-Tasks/Project-Iris/README.md

 - Research of the Fisher's Iris dataset, including an overview of the dataset & a brief description of any new topics or terminologies encountered within the subject matter.

-- Development of the python program for the import, cleaning & analysis of the dataset, including explanations of the code developed, reasons for choice of code used along with highlighting any limitations within code.
+- Development & writing of the python program for the import, cleaning & analysis of the dataset, including explanations of the code developed, reasons for choice of code used along with highlighting any limitations within code.

 - Analysis of the dataset & review of the program outputs, reporting on & summarizing any findings within the dataset & project.